Designed For Your Business

 Setting up your own children's home may be possible, but an alternative is to buy an existing home - especially if you already operate a children’s home business.
 This has an important advantage in that it will have staff and residents and will generate revenue from day one, providing a shortcut into profitability.

-You may also find that it reduces your cost of borrowing as lenders are usually happier lending to an established business which can demonstrate viability with positive accounts over previous years.
+You may also find that it reduces your cost of borrowing as lenders are usually happier lending to an established business that can demonstrate viability with positive accounts over previous years.
 We can help you secure a number of solutions to let you buy into an established care home, based around secured lending, or a Commercial mortgage.

 Funding equipment for your care home